-Immediately prior to last year’s incident, Asahoryu and Kawana were reportedly drinking at the same club where the May assault took place, which is shown to be Feria in a photo accompanying the article.
+Immediately prior to last year’s incident, Asashoryu and Kawana had reportedly been drinking at the same club where the May assault took place, which is shown to be club Feria in a photo accompanying the article.

 Soon after the assault, Kawana’s whereabouts remained unknown, but he was apprehended yesterday by police in an Azabu Juban residence.
 “Punching him was not a mistake,” he is quoted as telling officers.

-According to people involved in the investigation, Kawana had a stake in the ownership of the club three years ago.
+According to people involved in the investigation, Kawana had a stake in the ownership of Feria three years ago.
 Since then, ownership has been changing hands frequently.

 Nikkan Sports (Sept.
 13) indicates that Kawana is known as the “Emperor of Roppongi” on various Internet sites, given that he is proficient in some foreign languages — a skill that is useful given the diverse clientele that the area tends to attract.